-A powerful storm system brought severe weather across the Hawaiian Islands starting March 12, unleashing heavy rain that triggered flash floods, mudslides, uprooted trees, and widespread disruption statewide.
+A powerful storm system brought severe weather across the Hawaiian Islands on March 12–15, unleashing heavy rain that triggered flash floods, mudslides, uprooted trees, and widespread disruption statewide.
 Ahead of the storm's arrival, the State announced school closures and asked non-essential workers to stay home — a reminder of just how serious conditions were on the ground.

 As the storm bore down, The Salvation Army Hawaiian & Pacific Islands Division was ready.
-Our Emergency Disaster Services (EDS) team mobilized on March 12, serving more than 600 meals to first responders, shelter residents, and community members in need across O'ahu and Hawaiʻi Island in just the first two days.
+Our Emergency Disaster Services (EDS) team mobilized on March 12, serving more than 600 meals to first responders, shelter residents, and community members in need in the first 48 hours.
+By the fourth day, The Salvation Army units across O'ahu, Maui, and Hawai'i served more than 1,600 meals to residents affected by floods and power outages.

 "As long as there is community need, we'll be there."
 Major Troy Trimmer, Divisional Commander, The Salvation Army Hawaiian & Pacific Islands